MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-how-health-roll-up.md

 # How Health Rolls Up in SQL Server Management Pack

-This section explains diagrams that show how the health state of objects roll up in Management Pack for SQL Server.
+This article explains diagrams that show how the health state of objects roll up in Management Pack for SQL Server.

 ## Legend

-The following figure explains how to read the diagram.
+The following figure explains how to read the diagram:

 ![Illustration of the Legend.](./media/sql-server-management-pack/health-rolls-up-legend.png)